qingxi's avatar

 If you decide to have a trip to China, you’d better learn some basic Chinese beforehand as my number-one suggestion.

 Based on historical recordings, China didn’t open herits door to the outside of the world until 1978.
+Based on historical records, China didn’t open its door to the outside world until 1978.

 "Recordings" usually refers to audio recordings.

 This solitary country attracted no outlandfew foreigners, so there was even less chance to use English for doing international business and cooperation, though it is said that schools did teach English even before that time.
+This solitary country attracted few foreigners, so there was even less chance to use English for doing international business and cooperation, though it is said that schools did teach English even before that time.

 Outlanders is an uncommon word.
 My spell checking program even marks it as incorrect!

-The relatively late time to connect with the world made Chinese citizens think English barely has any practical use, and it slowed downthis has impeded the development of English education.
+The relatively late time to connect with the world made Chinese citizens think English barely has any practical use and it slowed down English education.

 "impeded..." is a style choice.
 Using "this" instead of "it" is a usage issue.
 "This" is more often used to refer to the sentence you just wrote.
 "It" more often refers to nouns.

-Another thing worth mentioning, though it sounds a little stupid, is some Chinese people start to diminish the importance of English as a subject as they point out that the majority of students won’t use English for their future jobs.
+Another thing worth mentioning though it sounds a little stupid is some Chinese people start to diminish the importance of English as a subject as they point out that the majority of students won’t use English for their future jobs.

-Not long before, there were strong voices advocatiRecently, there have been strong pro-Chinese and anti-English voices online and, under this pressure, the government may consider reducing the full score of English in Gaokao.
+Not long before, there were strong voices advocating pro-Chinese and anti-English online and, under this pressure, the government may consider reducing the full score of English in Gaokao.

 As Chinese learners complain that Chinese is too hard to learn, Chinese is truly so much so different from western languages.